SuffolkLITLab/docassemble-EFSPIntegration/README.md

-# docassemble-TylerEFSP
+# docassemble-EFSPIntegration

-A docassemble extension that easily lets you integrate as an EFSP to Tyler Tech's Odyssey Serve and File platform according to the ECF standard.
+A docassemble extension that talks to [a proxy e-filing server](https://github.com/SuffolkLITLab/EfileProxyServer/) easily within a docassemble interview.

+In progress!

 ## Author